History of South America: Caral-Supe / Norte Chico

 On the north-western coast of present-day Peru, the Caral-Supe civilization, also known as the Norte Chico civilization emerged as one of six civilizations to develop independently in the world.
 It was roughly contemporaneous with the Egyptian pyramids.
 It preceded the civilization of Mesoamerica by two millennia.
 It is believed to have been the only civilization dependent on fishing rather than agriculture to support its population.

-The Caral Supe complex is one of the larger Norte Chico sites and has been dated to 27th century BCE.
+The Caral Supe complex is one of the larger Norte Chico sites and has been dated to 27th century BC.
 It is noteworthy for having absolutely no signs of warfare.
 It was contemporary with urbanism's rise in Mesopotamia.